nealrobbins/liferay-docs/discover/portal/articles/commerce/01-catalog-management/01-product-categories.markdown

 # Product Categories

-Products can be associated with each other in *Categories*.
-These associations allow groups of products to be handled as a single unit.
+Products can be organized into *Categories*.
+These groupings allow products to be handled as a single unit.
 For example, a product category could be used to apply discounts or other offers to a set of products, to assist buyers in finding products, or to promote certain products to a specified user segment.

 To organize products into categories, you must create the categories first and then assign products to them.